paragliding training center

 Where I live, our county airport manager is friendly and helpful to ultralight owners -- but I live in "Red State" territory a.k.a. "flyover country".

-If AVGAS is treated with the additive TCP (or an equivalent), the nuisance of lead fouling is eliminated.
+If AVGAS is treated with the additive TCP (or an equivalent), the problem of lead fouling is alleviated greatly, especially fouling by lead monoxide.
 A quart of TCP (cost <$40 US) will treat 320 gallons.
 This comes out to about $ 0.13/gal, and is well worth it, considering that less engine maintenance will be needed.
-The downside is this additive, like all additives, tends to attack the non-metal parts of the fuel system.
+For info on how TCP works, read this pamphlet from Alcor, the manufacturer.

 Below is a Thor 130 engine with approximately 130 hours of run time.
 AVGAS was used exclusively in this engine WITHOUT any anti-fouling additives.
 The cylinder head is nearly 100% free of any lead deposits.
 Lead deposits do not tend to form on the cooler internal parts of the combustion chamber, like the cylinder head here.
 The red arrows point to small flakes of lead monoxide that were probably lodged on the edges of spark plug and broke off when the plug was removed.
 They are soft and harmless in single cylinder 2 stroke engines and are expelled with the exhaust when they break free from engine parts.
 Note that the spark plug is covered with lead monoxide deposits.
 Large 4 stroke aircraft engines have expensive spark plugs that get just as fouled as the plug in this photo.
 On the other hand, our plugs cost a few dollars and are easy to replace.